swgoh-utils/swgoh-stat-calc/README.md

 # SWGOH Stat Calculator Readme #

 Calculates unit stats for EA's Star Wars: Galaxy of Heroes based on player data.
-Accepted data formats are those found in [swgoh.help's API](http://api.swgoh.help) endpoints, specifically the 'player.roster' object from their `/player` endpoint.
+Accepted data formats are those found in [swgoh-comlink's](https://github.com/swgoh-utils/swgoh-comlink) /player endpoints, specifically the 'player.roster' object.

 One additional data format is supported as well -- referred to as 'raw' in this documentation, it's a more 'pure' format based on the objects directly returned by the game's servers.